Resolving QuotaExceededError: Browser Storage Limits Across Chrome, Firefox, and Safari

 Step-by-Step Fix: Quota-Aware Write Implementation

-Implement a defensive write pipeline that checks available quota, requests persistence, and handles overflow gracefully before committing data to IndexedDB or Cache API.
+Implement a defensive write pipeline that checks available quota, requests persistence, and handles overflow gracefully before committing data to IndexedDB or the Cache API.

-Query current usage and available quota Call
+- Query current usage and available quota.
+Call

 navigator.storage.estimate()to retrieveusageandquota.
-Calculate remaining capacity before initiating bulk writes to prevent mid-transaction failures. -
+Calculate remaining capacity before initiating bulk writes to prevent mid-transaction failures. - Request persistent storage.
+Invoke

 navigator.storage.persist()early in the app lifecycle.
 On Safari, this must be triggered directly from a user gesture (click/tap).
-Without persistence, data remains temporary and subject to automatic eviction. -
+Without persistence, data remains temporary and subject to automatic eviction. - Wrap write operations in a quota-aware async handler.
+Use

 try/catchblocks around database transactions.
-Implement chunked writes and fallback to in-memory buffers or compressed formats when approaching 80% of available capacity. -
+Implement chunked writes and fallback to in-memory buffers or compressed formats when approaching 80% of available capacity. - Handle QuotaExceededError explicitly.
+Catch

 DOMExceptionwithname === 'QuotaExceededError'or legacycode === 22.
 Trigger immediate cache/DB cleanup routines, log telemetry, and notify the user to free disk space or reduce sync frequency.